 15th January, 2018

-When determining which rubber is best to use for a part, it needs to be determined how much physical stress a part while be under.
-While not every machine part will be moving at high speeds, even ones that aren’t will be need to be examined for possible stress points as they will likely be repeating the same action continuously.
+When determining which rubber is best to use for a part, it needs to be determined how much physical stress a part will be under.
+While not every machine part will be moving at high speeds, those that aren’t will need to be examined for possible stress points as they will likely be repeating the same action continuously.
 This means it may be possible to engineer a part that stands up to this movement by reinforcing those areas that are most under stress.
 This will help to increase the life span of the part.

 The shape of the part and whether or not it is solid, an extrusion or hose and tubing, is another factor in deciding which type of rubber to use.
 Some rubbers are better to use when the part is solid, others are more flexible and thus more suitable for hoses and tubing.